WebAssembly/component-model/design/mvp/WIT.md

 [IDL]: https://en.wikipedia.org/wiki/Interface_description_language
 [components]: https://github.com/webassembly/component-model

-## Package identifiers
+## Package Names

-All WIT packages are assigned an "ID".
-IDs look like `foo:bar@1.0.0` and have three components:
+All WIT packages are assigned a *package name*.
+Package names look like `foo:bar@1.0.0` and have three fields:

-* A namespace, for example `foo` in `foo:bar`.
-This namespace is intended to disambiguate between registries, top-level organizations, etc. For example WASI interfaces use the `wasi` namespace.
+* A *namespace field*, for example `foo` in `foo:bar`.
+This namespace is intended to disambiguate between registries, top-level organizations, etc.
+  For example WASI interfaces use the `wasi` namespace.

-* A package name, for example `clocks` in `wasi:clocks`.
-A package name groups together a set of interfaces and worlds that would otherwise be named with a common prefix.
+* A *package field*, for example `clocks` in `wasi:clocks`.
+A "package" groups together a set of interfaces and worlds that would otherwise be named with a common prefix.

-* An optional version, specified as [full semver](https://semver.org/).
+* An optional *version field*, specified as [full semver](https://semver.org/).

-Package identifiers are specified at the top of a WIT file via a `package`
+Package names are specified at the top of a WIT file via a `package`
 declaration:

 ```wit